 The oldest Episcopal parish in Montgomery, St. John’s was organized in 1834 by a small group of pioneer settlers.
-Although Episcopalians were outnumbered by other denominations in the frontier village, by 1837, St. John’s parishioners had bought and occupied all 48 pews of the first brick church in town, a modest building on the corner of Perry and Jefferson Streets.
+Although Episcopalians were outnumbered by other denominations in this frontier village at the time, by 1837, St. John’s parishioners had bought and occupied all 48 pews of the first brick church in town, a modest building on the corner of Perry and Jefferson Streets.

-Less than a decade later, Montgomery had become the capital of the state, and the key inland shipping center of the region produced more cotton than any other place of comparable size on earth.
+Less than a decade later, Montgomery had become the capital of the state and a key cotton-producing center.
 St. John’s kept pace with the town’s growth.
-In 1855, a new, larger church building, designed by the nation’s foremost church architects, Wills & Dudley of New York, was built at the other end of the same Perry Street block, facing Madison Avenue.
-This mid-19th century structure comprises the narthex and nave of the present church.
+In 1855, a new, larger church building was designed by the nation’s then-foremost architects, Frank Wills and Henry Dudley of New York, and built at the other end of the same Perry Street block.
+This mid-19th century structure comprises the narthex, tower, and most of the nave of the present church.

-Despite the devastation of the region’s economy by the Civil War and Reconstruction (its aftermath), the parish continued to thrive.
+Despite the devastation of the region’s economy by the Civil War and Reconstruction, the parish continued to thrive.
 By 1869, more room was needed for the ever-increasing number of worshipers.
-The small church on Jefferson Street was torn down and its bricks used to build the present chancel and sanctuary.
+The small church on Jefferson Street was torn down and its bricks used to expand the nave and build the present chancel.

-During World War I, St. John’s was host to many of the Army recruits trained at Camp Sheridan, a tent encampment three miles beyond the city limits.
-In 1918 the church was closed, with other city buildings, when a deadly epidemic of Spanish influenza broke out at the post and spread to Montgomery.
-In that year, the lovely, small Farley Memorial Chapel was given to the church.
-Over the next two decades, the Chapel was lent to other denominations–the Lutherans and the Orthodox Greeks–as a meeting place.
+During World War I, St. John’s was host to many of the Army recruits trained at nearby Camp Sheridan.
+In 1918, the church had to close for several months when a deadly pandemic of Spanish influenza broke out at the post and spread to Montgomery.
+In that same year, the lovely Farley Memorial Chapel was given to St. John’s and was shared with local Lutheran and Greek Orthodox congregations over the next 30 years.

-During World War II, military men from Maxwell and Gunter Fields, including groups of British cadets, were entertained by church women on Saturday afternoons in the Parish House.
-This adjunct to the church has served the community-at-large as a headquarters for a disabled children’s clinic, as a school for the deaf, and, in 1945, as a Red Cross distribution center for clothing to tornado refugees.
+During World War II, military men from Maxwell and Gunter Fields were hosted by church women on Saturday afternoons in the Parish House.
+This 1888 adjunct to the church, originally built as a Sunday School chapel, served the community-at-large as headquarters for a disabled children’s clinic, a school for the deaf, and in 1945, as a Red Cross distribution center.

 St. John’s takes pride in being one of Alabama’s most enduring landmarks and looks forward to a future as vibrant as its past.